russellballestrini/k8s-states/README.rst

   ssh-add testk8s-*

-4. In another terminal, connect to Salt/Kubernetes Master and verify it has come online properly.
+4. In another terminal, you may optionally connect to Salt/Kubernetes Master and verify it has come online properly.

 .. code-block:: bash